cyrillglockner/bonsaiai.github.io/source/includes/simulink/_simulink.html.md

 Block configuration fields should contain valid MATLAB and will be evaluated as such.
 “Char Array” indicates a native MATLAB type denoted by enclosing a string of characters in *single quotes*.
 If you use double quotes or leave out the quotes all together, Simulink will complain when Apply your changes.

-Schema fields (see below) represent lists of properties, log flags, etc. In order to support the widest possible variety of platforms and MATLAB/Simulink versions, we configure such fields as character arrays with list elements delimited by commas, semicolons, or single spaces (or any combination thereof.
-For example, any of the following are valid schemas:
+Type fields (see below) represent lists of properties, log flags, etc. In order to support the widest possible variety of platforms and MATLAB/Simulink versions, we configure such fields as character arrays with list elements delimited by commas, semicolons, or single spaces (or any combination thereof.
+For example, any of the following are valid types:

 ```
 ‘field1;field2;field3’